lxren/movie_revenue_prediction_and_recommendation_model/model_card.md

 ## Limitations & Recommendations
 ### Known Limitations
-- This model don't consider the changing relevance of actors and directors, as any of them can become higly profitable suddenly
+- This model don't consider the changing relevance of actors and directors, as any of them can become highly profitable suddenly
 - Even though a Director's name can have significant impact on the gross of a movie, the quantity of films a director produced could be very reduced.
-- There's is a considerable bias towards american films, since its relevance in movies productions, which can make gross prediction for movies from other countries less reliable.
+- There's is a considerable bias towards American films, since its prevalence in movies productions, which can make gross prediction for movies from other countries less reliable.
-- Obtained data for training was very reduced since the lack of information about gross and busget for films.
-More informative datasets are sold in industry competitive prices.
+- Obtained data for training was limited due to the lack of reliable information for film gross and budget.
+More informative datasets are sold in industry competitive prices, e.g. IMDB's full database API.
-- A considerable proportion of the training data was from many years ago, which can interefere with the gross prediction when combining with frequently changing features, such as directors and actors.
+- A considerable proportion of the training data is historical data, which can interefere with the gross prediction when combining with frequently changing features, such as directors and actors.
+Time and changing trends would greatly impact the results of this model.

 ### Recommendations for Use
 - Use the model's outputs alongside industry research and market trends for informed decisions.